 Walkthrough: Putting a User Control in a Tool Window

-This walkthrough demonstrates how to add a user control to a tool window that is implemented by a VSPackage.
+This walkthrough demonstrates the process of adding a user control to a tool window implemented by a VSPackage.

-A user control is a collection of Windows controls bound together in one control.
-To add a user control to a tool window, all you really have to do is obtain the user control to appear in the Toolbox.
-The user control that is used in this walkthrough is the clock control developed in Walkthrough: Authoring a Composite Control with Visual C# or Walkthrough: Authoring a Composite Control with Visual Basic.
+A user control is a collection of Windows controls bound together in a single control.
+Adding a user control to a tool window is straightforward and all that is really needed is to obtain the user control to appear in the Toolbox.
+The user control that is used in this walkthrough is the clock control developed in Walkthrough: Authoring a Composite Control with Visual C#.

 Creating the User Control Project